haiku/haiku/docs/develop/release/cookbook.rst

 * Agressively market Test Candidate builds for *(RELEASE)*
 * Bugs should be opened on Trac under the *new* version (make sure it is available in Trac admin pages).
 * **Release Coordinator** should be downright obnoxious about people testing TC images!
-* Have people test on as much hardware as possible to find issues with drivers
+* Have people test on as much hardware as possible to find issues
 * Use Gerrit "cherry-pick" function to propose a change for inclusion in the release branch

 Finalization